how does alcohol affect sleep 1

 Increased frequency of waking up during the night

 Alcohol consumption can significantly increase the frequency of nighttime awakenings.
-Even if we manage to fall asleep quickly after drinking alcohol, we are more likely to wake up during the night.
+Even if we fall asleep quickly after drinking alcohol, we are more likely to wake up at night.
 These awakenings can be attributed to the disruption of sleep architecture, including the suppression of REM sleep and disturbances in slow-wave sleep.
 As a result, our sleep becomes fragmented, and we may experience difficulty getting back to sleep after each awakening, further impairing the overall sleep quality.

 Sleep Disordered Breathing